AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ## Opt out of cross-region data sharing

-For data security and [General Data Protection Regulation (GDPR)](https://gdpr.eu/) compliance, you can opt out of cross-region data sharing.
+For data security and [General Data Protection Regulation (GDPR)](https://gdpr.eu/) compliance purposes, you can opt out of cross-region data sharing.
 If you opt out of cross-region data sharing, your data is not processed outside of the region where it resides.

+![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)

 Disabling this setting may reduce performance and searchability.
-However, it ensures that your namespace is GDPR compliant.

-![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)

 If you want to opt out of cross-region data sharing, complete the following tasks in order: